"Entlich hatte ich gar die Verwegenheit, ..." (Finally I dared to ...)

-The next meeting of the IFS Executive Board is scheduled to take place on 26 October 2017, 6:30 pm, meeting room, Stadtverwaltung Zerbst.
+The last meeting of the IFS Executive Board took place on 30 January 2018, 6:30 pm, meeting room, Rathaus Zerbst.

 We are very sorry to hear about the passing of 2015 Fasch Prize recipient Ludger Rémy on 21 June 2017.
 He will be sorely missed.
 An obituary is included in the the 2017 issue of Faschiana (see above).